kvarak/dnd/docs/_Classes/ranger.md

 These benefits last until you target a different creature with this feature or until you finish a long rest.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Iron Mind
-At 7th level, you have trained your mind to an extraordinary level of insight, memory, and attention to detail and gain the following benefits:
+You have trained your mind to an extraordinary level of insight, memory, and attention to detail and gain the following benefits:
-* You add your Intelligence modifier to your Perception and Insight checks.
+* You add your Intelligence modifier to your Perception checks.
 * You can accurately recall anything you have seen or heard within the past 72 hours.

 ### Informant Network
-At 11th level, you have carefully built up a network of informants who you can contact from almost anywhere (via a messenger bird, magic, or other).
+You have carefully built up a network of informants who you can contact from almost anywhere (via a messenger bird, magic, or other).
 These informants are mix of guards, beggars, vagabonds, merchants, and allied government officials who have enough personal loyalty to you to perform routine favors, but not to risk their safety.
 As long as you are within 100 miles of a settlement that includes at least 100 intelligent creatures with whom you share a language, you can use the following abilities:

 * You can cast the *commune* and *legend lore* spells as rituals with a 1 hour casting time.
 These are not magical effects, being information from your network rather than divinations, and can be used even if magic is unavailable.
 Any references deities in those spells instead reference your network.
 You can gain any information that is known by more than 1 person within 200 miles, within the limitations of the spells.
 The casting time is the time it takes to contact your network and get back your answer.